9 Sustainable New Years Resolutions

 3. Walk More

 This year, try to walk more and drive less.
-It's a great way to get some light exercise, get a different perspective on your daily route, and get to where you need to go.
-Consider walking, biking, or (when it’s safe to do so) taking public transit whenever you can.
+It's a great way to get some light exercise and get a different perspective on your daily route.
+Consider walking, biking, or taking public transit whenever you can.
 Every mile you don’t drive reduces your carbon footprint by about 1 lb.
 Think of it as a chance to save $ on going to the gym!

 4. Support Local Businesses